History Focus Tours: Celts, Romans & Tudors

 Pomp, pageantry and centuries of royal tradition.
 Steeped in history and full of finery, art, unique objects and incredible craftsmanship, the royal family's houses across the UK are truly magnificent.
 Buckingham Palace.
 Windsor Castle.
 Hampton Court Palace.
 Sandringham.
 Holyrood.
 So many treaures to uncover across the British Isles.
 Royal events include all manner of ancient customs and festivities, from the ceremonial locking of the Tower of London to the glamour of the annual Royal Ascot horse races and the Trooping of the Colour.
 It is all here in Britain and waiting for you to discover!

-Thank You Mrs Pankhurst, A Ladies Adventure Celebrating Pioneers of Women’s Rights
+Thank You Mrs Pankhurst, A Ladies Adventure Celebrating the Great Women of Britain tour

 "Walk past St Paul’s Cathedral and you can’t shake the weight of history that hovers in its midst – the Great Fire, Lord Nelson’s funeral, the bombs raining down in the Blitz.
 In Manchester, there’s no surer way of hammering home the city’s industrial past than a quick canal-side stroll.
 But when it comes to women’s fight for equality, the markers of that chapter of history are hidden.
 Every day we unknowingly walk past the places that witnessed the history of equality unfold.
 We don’t give them a second glance but the history is everywhere...In various spots across the two cities...Women risked their livelihoods and reputations for the cause, and it even split the movement, going on hunger strike in jail and being force-fed by their jailers.
 In fact, it’s easy to gloss over the sacrifice they made, which is why their full history deserves to be retraced now.
 Consider this your guide to following in the steps of the women to whom we owe a debt of gratitude.
 After all it’s said you can’t fully understand another person’s experience until you’ve walked a mile in their shoes.
 So, what are you waiting for?" - Stylist Magazine, Suffragette Cities article